Caffeine fiend, forager, and science nerd currently in South Florida.

 How to Eradicate or Control Kudzu

-If you find this plant on your property, please don't spend your money on environmentally unfriendly poisons trying to get rid of it.
-The most brutal commercial herbicide won't budge it.
+If you find this plant on your property, please don't spend your money on environmentally unfriendly poisons trying to get rid of it; the most brutal commercial herbicide won't budge it.

 Instead of trying to poison the plant, enjoy kudzu leaves as nutritious, delicious, free salads and stew greens.
 If vegetables really aren't your favorite food group, get some good temporary fencing and goats.
 Let the goats eat your kudzu down to the ground for you.
 You can earn extra cash selling cheese and goat's milk, then resell the goats when the kudzu finally stops trying to resurrect itself.

 After a few times of the goats grazing the plant back to its woody stem, the root system depletes the sufficient reserve energy required to produce new leaves.
 At this point, the whole plant dies.
-If kudzu is your resident vampire, then goats are the equivalent letting in the sunlight.
+If kudzu is your resident vampire, then goats are the equivalent of letting in the sunlight.

 How to Harvest Kudzu as a Food Source

 For thousands of years, kudzu has been an important source of food in Asia.
 The edible parts of the plant are its leaves, flower blossoms, vine tips, and roots.

 Use these tips to harvest kudzu for food:

 - Take a buddy with you for safety.
 This person can wait in the car but will be your emergency backup should you take a tumble or suffer a snakebite.

 - Dress appropriately and go prepared with snipping and digging tools.